bsimser/Micropolis/README.md

 It represents a culmination of sources from the original Micropolis source code release which was made up of modified TCL/Tk C code (based on the original X11 Multiplayer Unix release of SimCity, but with the Multiplayer bits removed) and the C++/Python rewrite done by [Don Hopkins](https://github.com/SimHacker).

 Using both of these codebases as a reference this project builds a C# 2D game using the Unity engine for graphics and UI.
 The result is a game that runs on modern hardware as a single stand-alone executable true to the original and able to port to other platforms (Linux, OSX, iOS, Android, etc.).
 No special tools are required to run it except a computer and installation is a single click download (with built-in automatic updates so you always have the latest version).

-True to the orignal, this game is fully open sourced and licensed under the [MIT License](https://opensource.org/licenses/MIT) for anyone to use.

 Enjoy!